Immanuel Feyi-Waboso

-Immanuel Feyi-Waboso (born 20 December 2002) is an English professional rugby union player who plays as a wing for Prem Rugby club Exeter Chiefs and England.
+Immanuel Feyi-Waboso (born 20 December 2002) is a professional rugby union player who plays as a wing for Prem Rugby club Exeter Chiefs.
+Born in Wales, he represents the England national team.

 Early life and education

 Feyi-Waboso is one of six siblings, born to parents with Nigerian, English and Jamaican heritage.
-He was born in Wales and grew up in Llandaff, Cardiff.
+He was born in Wales and grew up in Llandaff, Cardiff, where he began playing rugby.

 After school at Clifton College in Bristol, he initially studied at Aston University, then moved to study medicine at Exeter University.

 Club career

 Feyi-Waboso began playing with Rumney RFC, and played for Cardiff Schools at U-11 and U-15 level.